gbengafagbola/data-structures-and-algorithms-go/array/10. contains duplicate/readme.md

 **My thought process towards solving this algorithm was**

-- create a counter to keep count of element occurence
+- create a counter to keep count of each element occurence
 - iterate over the array
 - check if the element is grater than 1 (hence occurence detected) then return true
 - at the end of the loop and no occurence return false